I hope you enjoy reading the blog post.

 You may think it absolutely hilarious to say that you’re “Looking For My Next Victim” or to advertise yourself as “The Original Ladykiller.”
 But trust us – you never want to use words like “victim” or “kill” in your dating headline.

 Not even if you think it’s the funniest of all funny jokes.

-There are better ways to differentiate yourself than to sound like a serial killer.
-You’ll see smart ways to differentiate yourself with your headline in a bit.
+You’ll see much better ways to differentiate yourself with your headline in a bit.

 The Sadsack Headline

 Please don’t represent yourself as a desperate loser burdened by years of baggage.
 You may well be “Ready to Try One Last Time” (ouch) “Looking for someone to love me” (yikes) or “Back on here… third time’s the charm” (oy) … but think about the message you’re sending.

 The message you’re sending with headlines like these is that you’re unhappy, weighed down with tons of issues, and resigned to a sad fate of online dating.

 You may hate being single, but your online dating profile is not the place to advertise how depressed you are over this state of affairs.
 A better place to do that is on Facebook 😉